Retired visionary entrepreneur inventor Enrico Massetti was born in Milan, Italy.

 Retired visionary entrepreneur inventor – the hand-held database software

-In 1973, in order to help Nielsen solve a major problem they had moving data that was printed and audited on paper, Enrico devised a hand-held computer, to help their field auditors to perform the operations more efficiently.
+In 1973, to help Nielsen solve a major problem they had moving data that was printed and audited on paper, Enrico devised a hand-held computer to help their field auditors perform the operations more efficiently.

 For many years there was no such computer device available on which to run the software.
 Intel had just introduced the microprocessor.

 A lot of different projects for different clients